 Region: Monte Porzio Catone (Roma) - Lazio

-Pairings: great with comfort food such as legume soup.
-Good match with a red meat fillet with mushrooms and mashed potatoes.
+Pairings: Great with comfort food such as bean soup.
+Good match with a steak fillet with mushrooms and mashed potatoes.

 Drink by: Ready.
 Can be kept for up to 6 years if stored correctly.

 Winemaking Notes: The grapes are selected and harvested by hand.
 Fermentation is at a controlled temperature, with skin contact lasting for several days.
-The wine is then pressed off the skins and finishes fermentation in vat at 18 degrees C. At the end of the fermentation, half the wine goes into barriques for maturation and the remainder remains in stainless steel.
+The wine is then pressed off the skins and finishes fermentation in vats at 18 degrees Celsius.
+At the end of the fermentation, half the wine goes into barriques for maturation and the remainder is kept in stainless steel.

 Tasting Notes: It has an intense red color.
-On the nose is fresh and round, with hints of black and red fruits.
-On the palate is quite dry with a prolonged fruitiness.
+On the nose it's fresh and round, with hints of black and red fruits.
+On the palate it's quite dry with a prolonged fruitiness.

 Description: This wine-producing firm was founded in 1974 by the Pulcini family, and produces its own wine with passion and in the respect of traditions.
-It sells its wine both nationally and internationally.
+The wine is sold both nationally and internationally.
 Its vineyards, which spread in the Castelli Romani area of wine production – just south of Rome – are planted in hilly areas, and in particular in the Frascati wine area of production.

 CHIANTI CLASSICO ARGENINA, 2017